internot169/Eldertongue/idea/features.md

 Reading
 - Flashcards for meaning of words/phrases (both ways)
-- Translate sentences to English
 - See Daily Media

 Writing
 - Spelling out words using characters
 - Translate sentence from English using words
-- Translate sentence from English using characters
+- Translate sentences to English
 - Daily Essay in the Language

 Listening
 - Transcribing sentences by words
-- Transcribing sentences by characters
-- Listening comprehension based on the speaker
+- Listening comprehension

 Speaking
 - Reading a sentence out loud